 Acupuncture is a highly effective health care system that has been continuously refined over the last 5,000 years and is the oldest continually practiced form of medicine in the world.
 This gentle, non-invasive medicine has helped millions to get well on a physical, emotional and spiritual level.
 The National Institutes of Health and the World Health Organization both acknowledge the efficacy and effectiveness of Acupuncture for a variety of chronic health conditions.
 Acupuncture is used as both a preventive medicine, as well as a healing medicine to help you overcome chronic or acute health conditions.

 Evaluation and Assessment

 Each patient is evaluated using four primary tools: observation, listening and smelling, questioning, and palpation.
 The information gathered with these tools is used to formulate an overall health picture.
 Examination of the tongue and monitoring of the pulse play a crucial role in diagnosis.
 The tongue is the mirror of the body, offering clues about the general state of harmony or disharmony in the body based on its color, moisture, size, coating and any abnormalities present.

 Contemporary Chinese Pulse Diagnosis is an exquisite and sophisticated means of understanding the whole person and provides insight into your emotional conditions, traumas (emotional and physical), previous illness, constitution, environmental stressors, lifestyle, and behavioral patterns.

 Patsy Evans is a Licensed Acupuncture Physician and Doctor of Oriental Medicine and specializes in Emotional Disharmony and Holistic Psychiatry.
-Our holistic approach to psychiatric medicine is intended to work as a complimentary treatment to counseling and traditional western psychiatry.
+Our holistic approach to psychiatric medicine is intended to work as a complementary treatment to counseling and traditional western Psychiatry.